munonzito/notfollowerapp/README.md

 # NotFollowers App for Instagram
-See who is not folowing you back.
+See who is not following you back.